 You guys!
 I found the squash of my childhood!
 Remember in my last post I told you about how my only exposure to squash was the Opo or Lauki?
 Well, I found it in my neighborhood grocery store!
 And since it’s fall and squash is a big part of the season, I figured I would cook it for Meatless Monday.
 Continue reading “Meatless Monday~ Lauki (Opo Squash)”

 Meatless Monday!
 Yay!
-For this Monday I propose You make Daal (pronounced The-aa-l).
-This dish is the staple side in every Pakistani home.
+For this Monday I propose You make Daal (pronounced dh-aa-l).
+This dish is the staple side dish in every Pakistani home.
 Abound with many a variation, this one, made with red lentils is super quick.
 Ready in under an hour with no over night pre soaking required!

 It’s that time of week again!
 It’s Monday and you know what that means, dinner is going to be meatless.